jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

-  (i) the collapse or failure of an excavation or any shoring supporting an excavation; or (j) the inrush of water, mud, or gas in workings in an underground excavation or tunnel; or (k) the interruption of the main system of ventilation in an underground excavation or tunnel; or (l) a collision between 2 vessels, a vessel capsize, or the inrush of water into a vessel; or (m) any other incident declared by regulations to be a notifiable incident for the purposes of this section.
+  (i) the collapse or failure of an excavation or any shoring supporting an excavation; or (j) the inrush of water, mud, or gas in workings in an underground excavation or tunnel; or (k) the interruption of the main system of ventilation in an underground excavation or tunnel; or (l) a collision between 2 vessels, a vessel capsize, or the inrush of water into a vessel.
+  (m)
 (2) Despite subsection (1), notifiable incident does not include an incident declared by regulations not be a notifiable incident for the purposes of this Act.
+(3) In this Act, unless the context otherwise requires, a notifiable incident also means any unplanned or uncontrolled incident in relation to a workplace that—
+  (a) could expose a worker or any other person to serious risk to their health or safety; and (b) is declared by regulations to be a notifiable incident for the purposes of this Act.

 ### 25 Meaning of notifiable event
 In this Act, unless the context otherwise requires, a notifiable event means any of the following events that arise from work: